pedromews/sisop2/README.md

 # sisop2
-Repository to store and work on the exercises of the course Operating Systems II
+Repository to store and work on the exercises and final project of the course Operating Systems II